By Whiskey Tango

-Bottom Line up Front-Visualization is a powerful tool to enhance your job performance and allow you to build a better plan for your future.
+Bottom Line Up Front: Visualization is a simple yet powerful tool that can significantly enhance your job performance and empower you to create a better plan for your future.
+By tapping into the unexpected benefits of visualization, you can unlock new levels of success and overcome challenges with confidence.

 Short Story-Tug boat dive- 2007